poterba/wsl-sk/README.md

 #### x32 support

-WSL has issues with x32 architecture support - you can use solution I've found [here](https://github.com/Microsoft/WSL/issues/2468#issuecomment-374904520):
+WSL has issues with x32 architecture support - you can use [this](https://github.com/Microsoft/WSL/issues/2468#issuecomment-374904520) solution:

 ```bash
 sudo apt install -y qemu-user-static